 2. Referendum: Voting will open and at least 5% of the Students' Union membership must cast a vote.
-This means you should try and reach as much students across UCL as possible!
+This means you should try and reach as many students across UCL as possible.

 3. Majority Vote: A 75% majority vote is required for the vote of no confidence to be implemented